Epic Antique to open a location in the former Pacific Galleries Antique Mall, saving Seattle market from closing

 Elly Balandova, a customer who works at an urgent care location near Pacific Galleries, said she has visited the mall almost daily in her scrubs during her lunch breaks for the past six months.
 She was disappointed when the mall initially announced it would close.

 “I like the fact that the vendors constantly update their merchandise,” Balandova said.
-“Eventually it kind of started feeling like a growing breathing, organism that evolves … on a regular basis.”
+“Eventually it kind of started feeling like a growing, breathing organism that evolves … on a regular basis.”

 Balandova hopes prices at the mall will stay relatively the same, noting that she perceives Epic’s products to be more premium.
 She prefers to buy small knickknacks from vendors instead of “furniture from the Victorian era,” which the mall also sells.
 “I’m one of those ‘oh, a rusty old cigarette case from the ’60s.
 Yeah, I’ll buy that for nine bucks.’”